 Whether you are a expert Rheologist or just getting into fluid characterization, you may be familiar with the terms Newtonian vs. non-Newtonian behavior.
 Never heard of it?
 No problem!

 Newtonian fluids are essentially fluids that have a linear relation between shear stress (mPa-s) and shear rate (1/s).
-This means that when shear rates vary, the viscosity remains consistent and the same value.
-A good example would be water.
+This means that no matter the force applied (shear rate), the viscosity remains consistent and the same value.
+A few good examples of non-Newtonian fluids would be water, organic solvents, and honey.

 So whether you have ever noticed Newtonian behavior or non-Newtonian behavior, this is quite interesting insight into your sample characteristics.

 Download our back to basics webinar where we discuss the origins of non-Newtonian behavior and what viscosity data on these systems are telling you.